- Capital and largest city in Germany

 Students will be provided with weekly transportation passes that cover all buses, trains, and metro systems within the Berlin metro area.
 This will be included in the program fee.
 Follow the links below for more information about

-The course that you will take with the Temple faculty member will meet on-site around the city of Berlin, and the other course, which you chose from a menu of four approved courses offered by the FUBiS, will take place on the campus of the university, but with field trips built in.
+The course that you will take with the Temple faculty member will meet on-site around the city of Berlin, and your other course taught by FUBiS faculty will take place on the campus of the university, but with field trips built in.

 The program is based and hosted at the Freie Universitat Berlin, summer programs (FUBiS), which is in Lankwitz, Berlin.
 Freie Universität Berlin is a premier destination for research and education in Europe.
 Founded in 1948 by students, scholars, and scientists with the support of the American allied forces and politicians in Berlin, the university nowadays holds an enrollment rate of circa 32,000 students.
 Freie Universität Berlin is ranked nationally and internationally among the top research universities in Germany.
 Early in 2017, the Times Higher Education magazine published its World Reputation Ranking which upholds the university’s status as one of the top five most prestigious universities in Germany.

 The Freie Universität Berlin is proud of its strong international profile and focus on featuring leadership in international education.
 Whether international students come to study at Freie Universität as part of an academic exchange program or summer faculty-led program, the university’s student body is diverse and continuously includes a large percentage of foreign students.
 Numerous partnerships with foreign universities help to maintain these important intellectual, academic and cultural interactions, which students, faculty, and staff at Freie Universität Berlin value greatly.